StackVista/stackstate-docs/stackpacks/integrations/scom.md

     - **password** - use [secrets management](/configure/security/secrets_management.md) to store passwords outside of the configuration file.
     - **auth_mode** - Network or Windows (Default is Network).
     - **integration mode** - to use the API integration, set to `api`.
     - **max_number_of_requests** - The maximum number of requests that should be sent to the SCOM API.
-See how to [determine the required number of API requests](#determine-the-required-number-of-api-requests).
+See how to [determine the required number of API requests](#determine-the-required-number-of-api-requests), default 5000.
-    - **streams** - The names of SCOM classes to retrieve data for.
-Data will be retrieved recursively from the specified SCOM classes.
-Note that one component may belong to multiple classes.
+    - **criteria** - A query to [specify the components to retrieved data for](#specify-the-components-to-retrieve-data-for.
     ```
     init_config:
         # run every minute